metaleap/gerbil-lsp/lsp/notes.md

     - existing markdown doc or
     - for non-documented top-level defs their preceding multi-line comment or block of single-line comments, if any (stripped of comment delimiters)

-**Everything that's in scope:**
+**Only what's in scope at position:**
 - any top-level def/decl in the current file
 - ancestor locals in scope
 - any made available by the file's existing `import`s
+- generally macro-introduced identifiers in scope, see [considerations in `defs-search`](#macro-related-subleties)
 - bonus stretch goals:
   - any from any not-yet-imported `std/*` / `gerbil/*` etc or not-yet-imported workspace-local source files with an additional "import edit" to be applied in-editor to the current source (such a text-edit being simply an (insert-text,insert-position) pair)
 - plus any `'quoted-symbol` already occurring somewhere in this source file (since one is often slinging them around repeatedly / reusingly, at least in the use-case of enumerants / tags)

-**Filtering:**
+**Further filtering apart from in-scope-ness:**
 - none if a non-identifier-compatible char (braces parens whitespace etc) is just before current-position
-- none if in a num literal or (begun) string literal
-- by the identifier-compatible text fragment directly before the current-position
+- else, filtered by the identifier-compatible text fragment directly before the current-position
   - prefix matches first, substring matches afterwards (they matter, too, as auto-complete is often a search attempt)

 **On "dot completions":** imho, since this sugar is pertinent only in certain scopes such as `using` or `{...}` and only one level deep AFAICT: